Girl actor of sparrow:I'm a sparrow, she's a dove...

 Chekhov's Gun: Suzy's lefty scissors.
 In true Chekhov's Gun fashion, they are even seen hanging on the wall in the opening shot of the film.

-Chekhov's Hobby: Suzy's parents' legal background comes in handy at the climax.
+Chekhov's Skill: Suzy's parents' legal background comes in handy at the climax.

 Child Hater: Played with the Khaki Scout who marries Sam and Suzy.
 He belittles and curses at kids, all the while selling them supplies that should be free, but gladly marries Sam and Suzy, tells them they should take their vows seriously, and is willing to provide them shelter and jobs.